 - The foundation supports organizations that do not discriminate in their delivery of programs and services on the basis of race, color, religion, gender, national origin, ancestry, age, medical condition, disability, veteran status, marital status, sexual orientation, or any other characteristic protected by law.

 - The foundation will consider projects of faith-based organizations, but those projects must be secular in nature and open to individuals of all faiths and/or those of no religious affiliation.

 - A non-501(c)(3) is eligible to apply under a fiscal sponsor with 501(c)(3) status.

 - The foundation accepts applications from public entities such as schools, universities, and libraries through an affiliate or supporting 501(c)(3) organization.

-- In general, the Foundation does not make grants for the following purposes or activities:
+- Community grants are not awarded for the following purposes or activities:

 - Fundraising events